ttoss/modules/packages/test-utils/README.md

 ## How to Configure Your Project

 You can configure your project following the instructions in the [Jest](https://jestjs.io/) documentation.
-Basically, you need to add jest to your project, `yarn add --dev jest` and run `npx jest --init`.
-After that, a configuration file will be created in your project root.
+Basically, you need to add jest to your project, `yarn add --dev jest` and run `npx jest --init`, which will create a configuration file in your project root.
 If you're working with React, you'll need to change the property `testEnvironment` to `jsdom`.

 ```ts
 // jest.config.ts